Schaltstelle/simple-site-aggregate/README.md

 The remaining entries are parameters to the parser function.
 `static` contains static strings.

-`_config/templates/output.html` is the template to be used.
+`_templates/output.html` is the template to be used to generate output.

 `300` is an optional value defining the maximum length of the values.